kurupabhi/upday_task/README.md

 #### Further notes
 * I have included pandas and sqlalchemy in the requirements.txt file
+* upday_etl.py is the file with the "E-T" part of the process and the run.py has the "L" part of the complete ETL process
 * I have not setup any tests due to lack of knowledge and experience with this, but the test that I would use on the provided datasets is to check for nulls in the TIMESTAMP and id columns.
 This can be setup using pytest, however I have never done this before and I only know this after my explorations related to the task.

 ****